foundriesio/docs/source/reference-manual/linux/linux-kernel.rst

 Linux Kernel
 ============

-A common and unified Linux Kernel source tree is provided and used by the Linux microPlatform.
+A common and unified Linux® Kernel source tree is provided and used by the Linux microPlatform.
 The latest continuous release is available at `github.com/foundriesio/linux`_.